Continuous Learning Advancement Fund Principles

 Continuous Learning Advancement Fund (CLAF) supports the creation, renewal and expansion of non-degree, fully online learning opportunities for continuous learners seeking to change (reskill) or advance (upskill) their careers in high-demand sectors.
 Learning opportunities should align with industry, employer, community and/or Indigenous community needs, with the goal that learning can be assessed and recognized for employment, complements current offerings, or offers pathways in BC’s post‐secondary system.

 CLAF is intended to serve three principal aims:

-- To develop novel online educational opportunities for continuous learners primarily in British Columbia who are seeking to change or advance their careers
+- to develop novel online micro-credential educational opportunities for continuous learners primarily in British Columbia who are seeking to change or advance their careers

 Continuous learners include those who may not have had the opportunity to attend UBC degree programs, as well as those who hold degrees and are looking for supplemental university education to help them reach their goals.
 They may be just embarking on their career or in mid-career, looking to upskill or reskill, or otherwise pursuing further academic study.

 The fund will give preference to non-degree program proposals in support of Principle 2 above, as well as online programs that can serve all regions of British Columbia.

 - partial development of a non-credit certificate (i.e., initial 2 courses)

 *Proposed in the draft Senate policy V129 on Non-credit credentials, pending full policy consultation and approval.

 Proposals must demonstrate how they will address one or more of these principal aims.
 To be considered for funding, a letter of intent (LOI) and proposal must: